$125 off any CGM Plan. Use code WINTER125

 Potassium

-Like sodium, potassium plays an important role in nervous system activation and fluid balance.
-It may also be important for cardiovascular health, as potassium-deficient populations are at increased risk of cardiovascular events.
+Like sodium, potassium helps with fluid balance.
+It may also be important for heart health, as people who don’t get enough potassium may be at a higher risk of cardiovascular diseases.

-Our dietitians say that the best food sources of potassium include winter squash (pumpkin, butternut, acorn squash), potatoes, leafy greens, avocado, seafood, and dairy.
-Fruits such as watermelon are also good sources of potassium.
+Our credentialed nutritionists and dietitians at Nutrisense recommend eating potassium-rich foods like winter squash, potatoes, leafy greens, avocado, seafood, and dairy.
+Fruits such as watermelon are also excellent sources of potassium.

 recommended dietary potassium chart